Aggiornamento: John XXIII

-On 1 August 1962, in a speech to a pilgrimage of “ministers of the altar”, he said: (translation) “The Ecumenical Council [...] seeks to be a Council of updating, mainly for a deeper knowledge and love of revealed truth, for fervent religious piety, and for holiness of life.”
+On 1 August 1962, in a speech to a pilgrimage of "ministers of the altar", he said: (translation) "The Ecumenical Council [...] seeks to be a Council of updating, mainly for a deeper knowledge and love of revealed truth, for fervent religious piety, and for holiness of life."

 It was a term he used when he was patriarch (archbishop) of Venice.
-In a letter to the people of Venice of 8 October 1957 about an upcoming diocesan synod, he wrote: (translation) “You have already heard the word “aggiornamento” repeated so many times.
+In a letter to the people of Venice of 8 October 1957 about an upcoming diocesan synod, he wrote: (translation) "You have already heard the word "aggiornamento" repeated so many times.
 You see, our Holy Church, forever young, takes the attitude of following the various twists and turns of the circumstances of life, in order to adapt, to correct, to improve and to become more fervent.
-That is the nature of the synod, that is its purpose.”
+That is the nature of the synod, that is its purpose."

-In a French encyclopedia article on aggiornamento, Émile Poulat, sociologist of religion and Church historian, claims John XXIII chose that word to characterize his vision of the Council, because “modernization” would have suggested modernism, and “reform” would have sounded Protestant.
+In a French encyclopedia article on aggiornamento, Émile Poulat, sociologist of religion and Church historian, claims that John XXIII chose that word to characterize his vision of the Council, because "modernization" would have suggested modernism, and "reform" would have sounded Protestant.